1 year old Eastern Box Turtle

 Ideally they should be kept in large outdoor pens.
 The pen should be located where it can receive some direct sunlight early in the day and dappled light the rest of the day The substrate should be leaf litter.
 In my pen, 1/3 is covered with at least 6" of composted hay.
 This provides an abundance of grubs, worms, slugs, millipedes and other food.
 The rest of the pen is covered with about an inch of leaf litter.
 Outdoor pens can be planted with shade loving plants such as ferns and Hostas.

 Also, they need a water source for soaking and drinking.
-Mine spend a good portion of the day soaking.
 I use large glazed ceramic flower pot bottoms partially sunk into the substrate.

 Indoor pens also should be as large as space will allow.
-Adult box turtles.
 For the most part aquariums are unsuitable.
 A minimum sized pen can be made from a 50 gallon Rubbermaid storage container.

 Diet: